Fitness Approximation through Machine Learning: Experiments and Results

 \section{Experiments and Results}

-To assess the efficacy of the proposed approach, we carried out a comprehensive set of experiments aimed at solving the two problems outlined in \autoref{sec:problems}.
+To assess the efficacy of the proposed approach, we carried out a comprehensive set of experiments aimed at solving the three problems outlined in \autoref{sec:problems}.
 Our objective was to compare the performance of our method against a ``full'' GA (computing all fitnesses), considering solution quality and computational efficiency as evaluation criteria.

 Experiments were conducted using the EC-KitY software \citep{eckity2023} on a cluster of 96 nodes and 5408 CPUs (the most powerful processors are AMD EPYC 7702P 64-core, although most have lesser specs).
 10 CPUs and 3 GB RAM were allocated for each run.
 Since the nodes in the cluster vary in their computational power, and we had no control over the specific node allocated per run, we measured computational cost as number of actual (in-simulator) fitness computations performed, excluding the initial-population fitness computation.
-The average duration of a single fitness computation was 21 seconds for Blackjack and 6 seconds for Frozen Lake.
-The source code for our method and experiments can be found in our \href{https://github.com/itaitzruia4/ApproxML}{GitHub repository}.
+The average duration of a single fitness computation was 21 seconds for Blackjack, 6 seconds for Frozen Lake, and 9 seconds for Monster Cliff Walking.
+The source code for our method and experiments can be found at \url{https://github.com/Anon..}

 Both fitness-approximation runs and full-GA runs included the same genetic operators with the same probabilities: tournament selection \citep{blickle2000tournament}, two-point crossover \citep{spears1991study}, bit-flip mutation for Blackjack and uniform mutation for Frozen Lake \citep{lim2017crossover}.
-The specific hyperparameters utilized in the experiments and their chosen values are detailed in \autoref{tab:hyperparameters}.
+The specific linear models utilized in the experiments and their hyperparameters are detailed in \autoref{tab:hyperparameters}.
+Their values were chosen by extracting datasets from traditional GA runs (such as the one described in \autoref{tab:dataset}), and using k-fold cross-validation in an offline manner, similarly to what was done by \citet{yu2018worth}.
+We used the linear models provided by scikit-learn \citep{pedregosa2011scikit}.
+Hyperparameter tuning was done using Optuna \citep{akiba2019optuna}.

+Note the difference between the hyperparameter \textit{generations}, which designates the number of GA generations, and \textit{max\_iter}, which designates the number of iterations in the ML model training.
+The latter is relatively negligible in terms of runtime differences, due to the short training time of the linear ML models.

 We performed 20 replicates per sample rate, and assessed statistical significance by running a 10,000-round permutation test, comparing the mean scores between our proposed method and the full GA (with full fitness computation).
 The results are shown in \autoref{tab:perm-tests}.